benfulcher/hctsa/README.md

 [![DOI](https://zenodo.org/badge/10790340.svg)](https://zenodo.org/badge/latestdoi/10790340)
 [![Twitter](https://img.shields.io/twitter/url/https/twitter.com/compTimeSeries.svg?style=social&label=Follow%20%40compTimeSeries)](https://twitter.com/compTimeSeries)

-_hctsa_ is a software package for running highly comparative time-series analysis using [Matlab](https://www.mathworks.com/products/matlab/) (full support for versions R2018b or later).
+_hctsa_ is a Matlab toolbox that implements highly comparative time-series analysis.
+It extracts thousands of time-series features from a set of univariate time series and includes a range of tools for visualizing and analyzing the resulting time-series feature matrix, including:

 The software provides a code framework that enables the extraction of thousands of time-series features from a time series (or a time-series dataset).
 It also provides a range of tools for visualizing and analyzing the resulting time-series feature matrix, including: